daktronics/cef-mixer/README.md

 ![VSync Off][demo2]

 Obviously, there are not many use cases to render frames completely unthrottled - but the point is to let the integrating application control all timing aspects.
+If the integrating application is doing its own vsync ... then there shouldn't be any other component in the rendering pipeline that is also doing vsync.

 # Room for Improvement
 A future update could include the following